ERP or On-Premise ERP – What you Need to Know

 Unlike the tier-one ERPs that are designed for a large enterprise with large IT Team, mid to small-sized ERP solutions typically require very little IT involvement.

 Variable Subscription Price vs Fixed Perpetual Price

 One of the least predictable parts of cloud ERP is the future subscription pricing as it may increase over a period of time or become expensive when you start to subscribe to more advanced modules.
-Perpetual license refers to company purchases ERP license instead of subscription, which tends to be fixed even for its yearly license maintenance in the future.
+The perpetual license refers to company purchases ERP license instead of subscription, which tends to be fixed even for its yearly license maintenance in the future.

 Lock-Down Effect (Stickiness)

 Companies in Singapore need to keep accounting records for 5 years.
 This means that even if they change to another ERP or stop using the Cloud ERP, they will need to keep ERP data for at least 5 years to access to historical accounting records.
-For cloud ERP, this usually means that they will need to subscribe to minimum number of users for 5 years to obtain access after stopping the use of the ERP for daily operations.
+For cloud ERP, this usually means that they will need to subscribe to a minimum number of users for 5 years to obtain access after stopping the use of the ERP for daily operations.

 Switching Cost of ERP

 Unlike other Saas IT Solutions, switching of ERP is costly and time-consuming.
 So, it is important to determine that the ERP that you will be selected, whether cloud or on-premise, will be able to meet your existing and long term requirement.